bossanova808/repository.bossanova808/README.md

 Bossanova808 repository for xbmc.

-Main offering is XSqueeze, a squeezebox player/controller for Kodi.

-Also, there is a script for displaying some now playing information on an external usb Yocto MaxiDisplay.
+There is a script for displaying some now playing information on an external usb Yocto MaxiDisplay.

-There are also some skin mods for personal use, and a minimal example script and plugin for testing purposes.
+Also a version of Confluence with some minor mods inc. clearart support